time2backup/time2backup/docs/command.md

 ```
 -d, --date DATE  Restore file at backup DATE (use format YYYY-MM-DD-HHMMSS)
                  by default it restores the last available backup
---directory      Path to restore is a directory (not necessary if path exists)
-                 If deleted or moved, indicate that the chosen path is a directory.
 --delete-new     Delete newer files if exists for directories (restore exactly the same version)
 -p, --progress   Display restore progress for each file (overrides configuration)
 -f, --force      Force restore; do not display confirmation